AntonioDA2004/real-estate-searcher/README.md

  `npm install -g json-server`

 ### Troubleshooting
-If you're getting an error when using `npm`, you can run the following command:
+If you're getting an UnauthorizedAccess error when using `npm`, you can run the following command:
 `Set-ExecutionPolicy RemoteSigned –Scope Process`